 Our ongoing multidisciplinary research efforts will enhance our understanding of this recently documented blue whale population through the following objectives:

-Given the continued growth and interest in New Zealand’s offshore resources, this work is essential and timely.
-With the progression of this research project into an analysis phase we will continue to build a robust understanding of blue whale ecology in the region.
-Subsequently, we intend to return to New Zealand for the next phase of the study, which will assess the impacts of industry presence on this blue whale population.
-Our findings will allow us to provide environmental decision makers in New Zealand and the region with the necessary information on blue whale ecology and biology to effectively manage potential anthropogenic threats.
+With the progression of this research project into the data analysis phase we will continue to build a robust understanding of blue whale ecology in the region.
+Our findings are providing environmental decision makers in New Zealand and the region with the necessary information on blue whale ecology and biology to effectively manage potential anthropogenic threats.

 Funding for this project was provided by The Aotearoa Foundation, The New Zealand Department of Conservation, The National Geographic Society Waitt Foundation, The Marine Mammal Institute at Oregon State University, The National Oceanographic and Atmospheric Administration’s Cooperative Institute for Marine Resources Studies (NOAA/CIMRS), Greenpeace New Zealand, OceanCare, Kiwis Against Seabed Mining, The International Fund for Animal Welfare, The Thorpe Foundation, and an anonymous donor.

 Drawing on multiple lines of evidence, the GEMM Lab has documented a population of blue whales in New Zealand that are genetically distinct and present year-round.
 Ongoing research efforts will enhance our understanding of this recently documented population and inform management.